MIGUEL-LO/project_1_web_scrapping/README.md

 Which will later be used in making a model to come up with the most efficient way of fighting depending on your oponents style.

-An oponents style can be defined by what part of the body to they mainly strike and their success.
+An oponents style can be defined by what part of the body they mainly strike and their success.

 By running the UFC_data.py python file you will see that a database is populated containing all the fighting stats ranging from present to 1994.
 Which also allow us to visualise the developement in technique for MMA over the yeas.